jfocampo/jfocampo.github.io/README.md

 As a designer, I think a great addition to Dropmark's amazing features would be the ability to generate and save color palettes from images.
-I decided to build a prototype of how I envisioned this color palette feature could be incorporated.
+I decided to build a concept prototype of how I envisioned this color palette feature could be incorporated.

 [View Prototype](https://jfocampo.github.io/)  |  [Learn About Dropmark](https://www.dropmark.com/)